PHYSICAL EDUCATION

 Gum Shield

-Studded football boots (blades not allowed for rugby)
+Studded football boots (no blades for rugby)

 Year 7